Warped Penguins: Outlook and Conclusion

 We have also provided different arguments for the one-loop finiteness of this amplitude which we verified explicitly through calculations.
 We have illuminated how to correctly perform the power counting to determine the degree of divergence from both the 5D and 4D formalisms.
 The transition between these two pictures is instructive and we have demonstrated the importance of matching the number of KK modes in a 4D EFT to any 4D momentum cutoff in loop diagrams.
 The power-counting analysis can be particularly subtle for the case of brane-localized fields and we have shown how one-loop finiteness can be made manifest.
 Finally, we have addressed the existence of a perturbative regime in which these one-loop results give the leading result by arguing that the bulk field two-loop diagrams should be at most logarithmically divergent and that it is at least feasible that the brane-localized two-loop diagrams may follow this power counting.

-In addition to $\mu\to e\gamma$ is an analogous process mediated by the same penguin diagrams, $b\to s \gamma$.
-There are additional gluon diagrams with the same topology as the $Z$ diagrams described here.
+In addition to $\mu\to e\gamma$, there is an analogous flavor-changing dipole-mediated process in the quark sector, $b\to s \gamma$ with additional gluon diagrams with the same topology as the $Z$ diagrams described here.
 Because of operator mixing, connecting the $b\to s\gamma$ amplitude to QCD observables requires the Wilson coefficients for both the photon penguin $C_{7\gamma}$ and the gluon penguin $C_{8g}$.
 A discussion can be found in~\cite{Agashe:2004cp}, though there it was expected that these penguins would be logarithmically divergent.
-We leave the explicit evaluation of the $b\to s\gamma$ amplitude in warped space to future work~\cite{FlipYuhsin}.
+Further, it would be interesting to note whether the experimental bounds on this process admits the small-$Y_*$ region of parameter space where the $b$ term may be of the same order as the $a$ term.
+We leave the explicit evaluation of the $b\to s\gamma$ amplitude in warped space to future work~\cite{Blanke:2012tv}.